Community rallies around 8-year-old cancer victim

 Their son is going to die.

 Gage Krupovage was recently diagnosed with differentiated chordoma, which is a rare form of cancer.
-Doctors have given him less than two weeks to live, said his aunt, Beth Wilbur.
+Doctors have given him very little time to live, said his aunt, Beth Wilbur.

-The eight-year-old Yukon boy should have started third grade at Shedeck Elementary School on Thursday.
+The eight-year-old Yukon boy should have started third grade at Shedeck Elementary School in Yukon last week.
 Instead, Gage is at Children’s Hospital at the University of Oklahoma Health Science Center.

 He is the son of Deedra and Gary Krupovage.